Colorado Layoffs — August 2017

 |---|---|---|---|---|

-Leading the list was National Planning Holdings Inc at its Colorado facility, reporting 42 affected workers.
-National Planning Holdings Inc followed with 42 workers.
+The single largest action involved National Planning Holdings at its Denver facility, reporting 42 affected workers.

 This is the third consecutive month of declining layoff activity.

-The filings reflect a easing in workforce disruptions across Colorado, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Colorado, with filings falling below both recent and year-ago levels.
+The Finance & Insurance sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Colorado.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Colorado WARN notices, browse layoffs by state, or download the full dataset.